shaik1002/biggitlabbomb/doc/development/documentation/styleguide/index.md

 - `ee/app/views/*`

-If you do not fix these links, the [`ui-docs-lint` job](../testing/index.md#tests-in-ui-docs-links-lint) in your merge request might fail.
+If you do not fix these links, the [`ui-docs-lint` job](../testing/index.md#tests-in-ui-docs-links-lint) in your merge request fails.

 ### Text for links